View Document Text

 services involve preparing a formal financial plan or rendering a specific financial consultation based on the Client’s

-not limited to, investment planning, retirement planning, personal savings, education savings, insurance needs and
+but not limited to, investment planning, retirement planning, personal savings, education savings, insurance needs

 A financial plan developed for, or financial consultation rendered to the Client will usually include general

-may be made that the Client start or revise their investment programs, commence or alter retirement savings,
+recommendations may be made that the Client start or revise their investment programs, commence or alter

-establish education savings and/or charitable giving programs.
-For certain financial planning engagements, the
+retirement savings, establish education savings and/or charitable giving programs.
+For certain financial planning

-Advisor will provide a written summary of the Client’s financial situation, observations, and recommendations.
-For
+engagements, the Advisor will provide a written summary of the Client’s financial situation, observations, and

-consulting or ad-hoc engagements, the Advisor may not provide a written summary.
-Plans or consultations are
+recommendations.
+For consulting or ad-hoc engagements, the Advisor may not provide a written summary.
+Plans

-typically completed within six (6) months of contract date, assuming all information and documents requested are
+or consultations are typically completed within six (6) months of contract date, assuming all information and

 Financial planning and consulting recommendations pose a conflict between the interests of the Advisor and the